f1vour/learning-github/readme.md

 it now include steps for Github.

-creating a new branch to push to github.
+creating a new branch to push in github.

+learning how to git amend.